gigumay/POLO/README.md

 `from ultralytics import YOLO`

 to your script.
 This will not only give you access to POLO, but also to all YOLO models and functionalities (YOLOv3-8, pose-estimation, segmentation, etc.).
 For instructions on anything that extends beyond POLO, please consult the official [ultralytics documentation](https://docs.ultralytics.com).
-Note that POLO was developed in python 3.10, which therefore is the version we reccomend using when working with this package.
+POLO requires `python 3.10`, and `torchvision 0.17.1`.

 ## Training POLO